-- (14)The President shall in person address the nation as and when necessary.
-The President shall undertake a nation-wide tour at least (15) - twice a year in order to familiarise himself or herself with current conditions and the effect of government policies. - (1)A public officer to whom this section applies shall submit Declaration 223. to the Ombudsman a written declaration of all property and Of assets assets owned by him or her, and of liabilities owed by him or her, whether directly or indirectly- - (a) within six months of the coming into force of this Constitution: - (b) at the end of every two years; - on ceasing to hold public office. (c) - (2)A false statement in any such declaration shall be deemed to be a contravention of the Code of Conduct set out in this Chapter. - (3)A declaration made under sub-section (1) shall be produced if required- - (a) in proceedings before a court of competent jurisdiction, other than a district tribunal;
+- 14. The President shall in person address the nation as and when necessary. - 15.
+The President shall undertake a nation-wide tour at least twice a year in order to familiarise himself or herself with current conditions and the effects of government policies.

+223. Declaration of assets
-- against any person in accordance with this Constitution. - (4) Any property or assets acquired by a public officer after an initial declaration of assets required by subsection (1) which is not attributed to his income from his public officer or other permitted employment, personal gifts as permitted by the Code of Conduct, inheritance or a loan or investment (including any savings scheme) on ordinary commercial terms shall be prima facie evidence of having been acquired, and in the absence of a credible explanation by the public officer concerned maybe deemed to have been acquired, in contravention of the Code of Conduct and shall render the public officer liable-

-- (5) The Ombudsman shall submit his or her declaration of assets to the Finance and Public Accounts Committee of the National Assembly. - (6) This section applies to all public officers other than members of the public service, the staff of a local government authority or public enterprise or members of a disciplined force, below such position or rank as may be prescribed by or under an Act of the National Assembly.
+- 1. A public officer to whom this section applies shall submit to the Ombudsman a written declaration of all property and assets owned by him or her, and of liabilities owed by him or her, whether directly or indirectly - a. within six months of the coming into force of this Constitution; - b. at the end of every two years; - c. on ceasing to hold public office. - 2.
+A false statement in any such declaration shall be deemed to be a contravention of the Code of Conduct set out in this Chapter. - 3.
+A declaration made under subsection (1) shall be produced if required - a. in proceedings before a court of competent jurisdiction, other than a district tribunal; - b. in proceedings before a Commission of Inquiry appointed in accordance with this Constitution; - c. in disciplinary proceedings or proceedings against any person in accordance with this Constitution. - 4.
+Any property or assets acquired by a public officer after an initial declaration of assets required by subsection (1) which is not attributed to his income from his public office or other permitted employment, personal gifts as permitted by the Code of Conduct, inheritance or a loan or investment (including any savings scheme) on ordinary commercial terms shall be prima facie evidence of having been acquired, and in the absence of a credible explanation by the public officer concerned may be deemed to have been acquired, in contravention of the Code of Conduct and shall render the public officer liable - a. in the case of a public officer in a public service or who is subject to other disciplinary procedures, to disciplinary action by the appropriate person or authority; or - b. in any other case, to removal from office or, as the case may be proceedings for removal, as provided by this Constitution or any other law. - 5.
+The Ombudsman shall submit his or her declaration of assets to the Finance and Public Accounts Committee of the National Assembly. - 6.
+This section applies to all public officers other than members of the public service, the staff of a local government authority or Public Enterprise or members of a disciplined force, below such position or rank as may be prescribed by or under an Act of the National Assembly.

+Ombudsman

-Ombudsman to 224.
-Report contravention of Code of Conduct
+224. Ombudsman to report contravention of Code of Conduct